kriskowal/asap/README.md

 In browsers, if a task throws an exception, it will not interrupt the flushing of high-priority tasks.
 The exception will be postponed to a later, low-priority event to avoid slow-downs.
-In NodeJS, on the other hand, if a task throws an exception, it will halt the flushing until exception is not handled by a `domain.on("error")` or `process.on("uncaughtException")` handler.
+In NodeJS, on the other hand, if a task throws an exception, ASAP will resume flushing only if—and only after—the error is handled by `domain.on("error")` or `process.on("uncaughtException")`.

 ## Heritage